Do you want to find high probability trading setups?

 If you follow this simple rule, you can “predict” when a pullback will usually end.

-So, you’ve learnt how to identify areas of value on your chart.
+So, you’ve learned how to identify areas of value on your chart.

 …you’ll learn how to better time your entries.